 If your laptop screen is too dark even when it is at full (100%) brightness, then you’ve come to the right place.
 In this post we look at the different causes and fixes for a dark screen at full brightness.

-Why Is My Computer Screen So Dark On Full Brightness
+Why Is Laptop Screen Too Dark On Full Brightness

 This issue can be caused by outdated or buggy drivers, faulty hardware, an outdated BIOS, and/or much more, so locating the exact cause of the issue can be an overwhelming process.
 However, there are several ways this can be fixed and with a little patience, you should be able to locate and fix the problem.